This all-around solid option was designed for effective daily use and earns our fitness expert's praise.

 A. As previously mentioned, they make good flotation devices.
 Also, if you place one on the seat of your chair, the instability will engage your core muscles as you try to balance yourself.
 You’re actually getting a workout just by sitting one of them!

 A. Balance pads are made of foam, whereas balance boards are made of a harder material.
-The softer material of a balance pad is great for engaging multiple muscle sets, but both are beneficial, and both provide a low-impact workout that can help improve your balance and strength.
+The softer material of a balance pad is great for engaging multiple muscle groups, but both are beneficial, and both provide a low-impact workout that can help improve your balance and strength.